appsmithorg/appsmith-docs/core-concepts/building-the-ui/README.md

 ## Editing widget properties

-Widget properties can be editing via the property pane which can be toggled next to the delete icon.
-Widget properties can affect data, style and action to take.
+Widget properties can be edited via the property pane which can be toggled next to the delete icon.
+Widget properties can affect data, style, and action to take.

 ![](../../.gitbook/assets/input-property-pane.png)